 Thanks again for taking the time to read my Mamiya 7 review!

-If you're interested in purchasing a Mamiya 7 or Mamiya 7ii, please consider using our link, as we get a portion of the total purchase price.
+If you're interested in purchasing a Mamiya 7 or Mamiya 7ii, please consider clicking here to use our link, as we get a portion of the total purchase price.
 This helps fund us to do more of these articles!
 Thank you!